Registrations for the first year of the Master’s “Bio – Santé”, Cancer, Ageing and Rejuvenation – CARe Graduate School program

 Each year, the CARe Graduate School offers the possibility to international students who have been selected to join the Master’s “Bio-santé” on Cancer, Ageing and Rejuvenation to benefit from a two-year scholarship.

-Objective of the call: Allow international CARe students to travel, fund their accommodation, personal expenses and internships during their Master’s studies at the University of Toulouse 3 – Paul Sabatier.
+Objective of the call: Allow international CARe students to travel, fund their accommodation and personal expenses during their Master’s studies at the University of Toulouse 3 – Paul Sabatier.

 - Hold at least a Bachelor’s Degree in biology, mathematics, computer science, chemistry, physics or related field from a foreign university;